wetook/recipes/_recipes/potatoes_au_gratin.md

 - Red onion - one large
 - Butter - ~0.75 sticks
 - Whole milk - ~1 cup
-- Flour - a bit
+- Flour - same as butter
 - Salt - a bunch
 - Pepper - a bunch

-tools:
+- wine (oaked california chardonnay or best substitute) - ~0.7 cups

+tools
 - mandolin
 - rectangular glass or metal pan

 steps:
 - Mandolin up the potatoes into half-thumb thick pieces.
 Mandolin the onion into thinner than that pieces.
-- Throw the butter, cheddar, and gruyere into a sauce pot on medium-low heat.
-Add milk once it starts to melt.
+- Preheat an oven to 425.
+- Make a roux - melt better over medium heat, add equal parts flour, mix vigorously.
+Add 2-4x as much milk while continuing to stir.
+Add cheddar and gruyere and wine.
 Keep stirring forever.
 Add salt and pepper when its fully melted.
 Don’t stop the stirring.
-Add a bit of flour for some thickening.
-- Preheat an oven to 425.
 - Layer all the food in a big old pan.
 Glass is preferred, metal is probably ok but looks worse.
 One layer potato, then some onion, then some ripped up slices of havarti.
-Pour a bit of the cheese sauce on.
-It will be lumpy and people will tell you its wrong - ignore them, they’re jealous.
+Pour a bit of the sauce on, spreading evenly and thinly.
 Repeat with another layer.
 For the third and final layer, skip the onions and just do potatoes, havarti, and sauce.
 - Throw the pan(s) in the oven for something like 90 minutes.
 It’ll be crispy brown when done.
 Serve with meat.
 ---